PerfectThymeTech/terraform-azurerm-data-management-zone/README.md

 ## Contributing

 This project accepts public contributions.
-Please use issues, pull requests and the discussins feature in case you have any questions or concerns.
+Please use issues, pull requests and the discussins feature in case you have any questions or want to enhance this module.

 <!-- END_TF_DOCS -->